 - Return bus from Taipei Airport to Taipei: $9.06

 Food was vastly different to my first visit!
 With my eating horizons now having widened to roughly 18 million times the size they were before, I dove headfirst into night market eating and surfaced several hours later with a duck tongue in my mouth.
-Dave and I ate mostly on the streets when it came to lunches and dinners, but usually headed to a cafe for a bread-based meal for breakfast.
+I ate mostly on the streets when it came to lunches and dinners, but usually headed to a cafe for a bread-based meal for breakfast.

 My total food costs came to: $525.41.

 Once more, many of the activities we did in Taipei were free, like access to Taroko Gorge, Kenting National Park, Yingge Ceramics Museum, and exploring the temples of Lotus Pond.

 The only entrance fee we paid was for Taipei’s Museum of Contemporary Art, which was $1.58.